Khalid7kmi/COMP315-Group-Projuct/README.md

     * **FOR:** The landing page for logged-in users.
     * **Functionality:**
         * Displays a welcome alert with the username.
-        * Features a "Hero" section with a call-to-action button.
         * **Featured Dishes:** dynamically fetches and displays the first **3 items** from the `foods` database table to highlight popular items.

 * **`menu.php`**